Toward AGT for parabolic sheaves: Introduction

 A slightly more recent, although related, development in the field was the following mathematical formulation of the Alday-Gaiotto-Tachikawa (AGT, \cite{AGT}) correspondence between certain gauge theories and certain conformal field theories:

-where the left-hand side is the current algebra of the $W$--algebra of $\fgl_r$ (which is just the Heisenberg algebra when $r=1$ and the Heisenberg-Virasoro algebra when $r=2$) and the right-hand side should be rigorously defined as the moduli space of sheaves on $\BP^2$ which are framed along $\infty$.
+where the left-hand side is the universal enveloping algebra of the $W$--algebra of $\fgl_r$ (which is just the Heisenberg algebra when $r=1$ and the Heisenberg-Virasoro algebra when $r=2$) and the moduli space in the right-hand side parametrizes torsion-free rank $r$ coherent sheaves on $\BP^2$ which are framed along $\infty$.
 Relation \eqref{eqn:agt h} was proved in \cite{MO} and \cite{SV}. \\

 In \cite{W}, we introduced a new approach to proving \eqref{eqn:agt h}, using explicit correspondences to define the $W$--algebra action.
 This allowed us to deform the AGT correspondence from cohomology to algebraic $K$--theory: